o9812/Big-Data-2018/README.md

 ## Prerequisites
 ```
-PySpark 2.1.0
+PySpark spark/2.3.0
 Python 3.6.5
 ```
 ## The way to use it
 ```
-1) Upload the greenday folder to the hdfs and the directory you're working on.
++ Upload the `greenday` folder to the hdfs and the directory you're working on.
-2) from greenday import *
++ `from greenday import *`
    Then you can use all the modules under Green Day toolkit.
-3) The input must be a pyspark DataFrame
++ The input must be a `pyspark DataFrame`
-4) The default setting is the whole dataframe.
++ The default setting is the whole dataframe.
 Users can choose just a subset of all columns as input argument.
 ```

 ### Missing Value